LearnOnDemandSystems/docs/lod/tags.md

 Tags are used in Skillable Studio, in the following areas:

+ - API
  - Lab Profiles
- - API
+ - Organizations
  - Template Gallery
- - Organizations

 ### API

 Tags can be used via API to launch labs with specific tags, or to collect information for Lab Profiles and Lab Series that use Tags.

 Tag parameters are appended to an API call.
 For more information about using the Skillable Lab API, visit [Skillable Connect](https://connect.skillable.com/lab/overview/).

-### Organization Tags

-Organizations can have default tags configured, called Quick Tags.
-Quick Tags allow a tag or set of tags to be displayed on the Tags tab of a Lab Profile, when editing or creating lab profiles that belong to the organization.

-Quick Tags can be optionally configured to be a required selection when editing or creating lab profiles that belong to the organization.
-W

 ### Tags in Lab Profiles